-When a contracting party is proposing to use HTS technologies and their results as the basis for appropriate phytosanitary regulations, the Commission encourages contracting parties to:
+Before a contracting party proposes to use HTS technologies and their results as the basis for appropriate phytosanitary regulations, the Commission encourages contracting parties to:

-- (a) establish guidelines on what actions should be taken after detection of an unknown organism (e.g. fungi, bacteria or virus) or detection of non-viable organisms in plant material - (b) ensure that appropriate infrastructure and investments in Information Technology and bioinformatics, and education and training on bioinformatics, are in place for the appropriate data storage and interpretation of test results, and that there is effective implementation of these technologies - (c) standardise and apply best-practice operational guidelines for HTS, including proper interpretation of results and quality control measures (e.g. procedure controls) that ensure HTS data outputs are robust and accurate, have biological significance in a phytosanitary context, and are implemented in a harmonized way - (d) validate the reliability and accuracy of HTS by conducting trials comparing HTS against other existing diagnostic platforms - (e) communicate information on the interpretation of HTS results, especially regarding conclusions about the phytosanitary risk of organisms detected, to the NPPO of the exporting country - (f) implement HTS training programmes, including delivery of best laboratory practice courses online, and coordinate international proficiency testing to independently assess laboratory capability - (g) publish HTS protocols (developed for corresponding HTS platforms), and share guidelines and training material for transparency - (h) publish information on the unexpected biological associations of quarantine organisms in plants and plant products that are revealed by HTS.
+- (a) establish guidelines on what phytosanitary actions, if necessary including pest risk analysis, should be taken after detection of an unknown organism (e.g. fungi, bacteria or virus) or detection of non-viable organisms in plant material - (b) ensure that appropriate infrastructure and investments in Information Technology and bioinformatics, and education and training on bioinformatics, are in place for the appropriate data storage and interpretation of test results, and that there is effective implementation of these technologies - (c) standardise and apply best-practice operational guidelines for HTS, including proper interpretation of results and quality control measures (e.g. procedure controls) that ensure HTS data outputs are robust and accurate, have biological significance in a phytosanitary context, and are implemented in a harmonized way - (d) validate the reliability and accuracy of HTS by conducting trials comparing HTS against other existing diagnostic platforms - (e) communicate information on the interpretation of HTS results, especially regarding conclusions about the phytosanitary risk of organisms detected, to the NPPO of the exporting country